libremesh/lime-packages/README.md

 yet versatile, multi-radio mesh networks.
 Check the [Network Architecture][4] to see the basic ideas.

-## Download Precompiled Binaries

-This is the easiest way to first test and install LibreMesh in your router.
+We encourage each network community to create its firmware profile on [network-profiles][10] repository and build the images locally.

 You can download a firmware image with **generic configuration** of the last **release** at [downloads][9] subdomain.

-## Customize and Download a Firmware Image Using online Chef (ImageBuilder)

-We encourage each network community to create its firmware profile on [network-profiles][10] repository and build the images with the [online Chef][11].
+## Supported hardware

+[In this page][1] we provide a list of requirements that ensure you to have a working LibreMesh node on your router.
+This list comes with no warranties: read carefully the [model-specific instructions on OpenWrt wiki][2] and be extra-careful when flashing your routers!

 ## Building a Firmware Image on Your PC

-The LibreMesh firmware can be compiled by following [instructions found here][13].
+The LibreMesh firmware can be compiled by following [these instructions][13].

 ## Testing